RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part1/intro.md

 # Scenario Description

 In this scenario you will learn how to provision an Oracle Kubernetes Engine using the Quick Create Option.
-Once you have your cluster we will deploy an application based on Redis and Go.
 You will also learn:

 - How to configure your Oracle Cloud Infrastructure Command Line Interface (OCI CLI) to create the Kubernetes config file in order to manage your cluster using kubectl
-- How to register a Docker image within OCIR (Oracle Cloud Infrastructure Registry).
-- How to configure a Load Balancer
-- How to deploy an application to the Cluster
-- How to configure replicas for your application
-- How to dinamically scale your replicas, based on CPU consumption